Lava River Cave entrance

 This natural wonder was carved out by molten lava more than 700,000 years ago.
 When the outer layer of lava cooled and hardened, the liquid lava inside kept flowing, eventually leaving behind the hollow “tube” we hike through today.
 This is a really cool hike, especially in the summer.

-For us, the Lava River Cave was one of those totally unexpected, totally unforgettable adventures.
+For us, the Lava River Cave was one of those totally unexpected adventures.
 The kids loved exploring a cave.
 They scrambled over rocks, shined their lights in every crack and crevice, and declared it one of the “coolest hikes ever.”

 This hike is perfect if you’re: